Cape Fear (1991 film)

-Cape Fear is a 1991 American psychological thriller film directed by Martin Scorsese.
-It is a remake of the 1962 film, which was based on the 1957 novel The Executioners by John D. MacDonald.
+Cape Fear is a 1991 American southern gothic psychological thriller film directed by Martin Scorsese from a screenplay by Wesley Strick.
+It is a remake of the 1962 film, which is based on the 1957 novel The Executioners by John D. MacDonald.
 The film stars Robert De Niro, Nick Nolte, Jessica Lange, Joe Don Baker, and Juliette Lewis.
-Robert Mitchum has a small role in the film, while Gregory Peck (in his final theatrical film role) and Martin Balsam make cameo appearances, all three having starred in the original film.

-The film tells the story of a convicted rapist who, by using his newfound knowledge of the law and its numerous loopholes, seeks vengeance against a former public defender whom he blames for his 14-year imprisonment due to purposefully faulty defense tactics used during his trial.
+The film tells the story of a convicted rapist who, by using his newfound knowledge of the law and its numerous loopholes, seeks vengeance against a former public defender whom he blames for his fourteen years in prison due to purposefully botching his legal defense.

-Cape Fear marks the seventh collaboration between Scorsese and De Niro.
+Cape Fear was released by Universal Pictures on November 15, 1991, marking the seventh collaboration between Scorsese and De Niro.
 The film was a commercial success and became the first Scorsese film to gross more than $100 million.
 It received generally positive reviews from critics.
 It was nominated for several awards, including the Oscars and Golden Globe Awards for Best Actor (De Niro) and Best Supporting Actress (Juliette Lewis).

+A television miniseries adaptation debuted in 2026.